-Most of such federal funds are expected to be received from the Federal Highway Administration (the "FHWA").
+Much of such federal funds are expected to be received from the Federal Highway Administration (the "FHWA").
 Based upon the annual apportionment of federal highway funds, the Department submits project grant agreements to FHWA for authorization.
 The Department may update estimated project budgets during the life of the project, but requested changes must be approved by FHWA.
 After FHWA approval of an individual project agreement or modification is granted, a federal-aid receivable account is established by the Comptroller.
-Once the State and federal funds are approved, the project is moved to Open status in CORE-CT.
+Once the state and federal funds are approved, the project is moved to Open status in CORE-CT.
 This status enables the expenditures of funds up to the approved project budget amounts.
 The Department has an extensive cost accounting system for accumulating expenditures by project.
-The Department bills the FHWA for the federal share of project costs at least every two weeks through the State's integrated CORE-CT financial system.
+The Department bills the FHWA for the federal share of project costs weekly using the State's integrated CORE-CT financial system to aggregate eligible expenses.
 Within a few days of such billing, reimbursement is received by the Department through an electronic transfer process.

 The Department also expects to receive project capital grants for the Infrastructure Program from the Federal Transit Administration ("FTA") and project capital grants for the improvement of the track and infrastructure from New Haven to Springfield from the Federal Railroad Administration ("FRA").
-As with FHWA grants, all capital FTA and FRA requests for reimbursement are also processed through CORE-CT.
+As with FHWA grants, all capital FTA and FRA requests for reimbursement are also processed using CORE-CT to aggregate eligible expenses.

-In addition to processing reimbursement requests, the billing system has built-in controls to assure compliance with federal cost limits and other federal requirements.
-The system also produces various reports, such as listings of all active projects and detailed summaries of expenditures.
+In addition to processing reimbursement requests, the billing system has built-in controls to assure compliance with federal cost limits, participation rates and other federal requirements.
+The system can also produce various reports, such as listings of all active projects and detailed summaries of expenditures.